shobith/openai-bot-cli/README.md

 # openai-bot-cli

-Quick way to create OpenAI bots and test them out
+Quick way to create OpenAI bots and test them out.

 0.  if you don't have node and yarn, follow some tutorial to do this.
 1. `cd openai-bot-cli`